 "We're going where no one has gone before.
 There's no model to follow, nothing to copy.
 That is what makes this so exciting," Branson said at the announcement that December.
 "We might even be able to allow those aliens who landed at Roswell 50 years ago in a UFO a chance to go home."

 At the time, officials estimated that construction would begin as early as 2007, with the facility opening in 2009 or 2010 for business.
 Virgin also planned to fly its first commercial spaceflight by the end of the decade.

 However, both sides experienced development delays that pushed back their estimates by several years.
+The target date for Virgin Galactic flights now appears to be fall 2017, according to Forbes.
 Reported issues affecting Spaceport America include environmental assessment findings and problems with the design of the headquarters interior.
-[Photos: Take a Tour of Spaceport America]

 Building the facility